 - a.
 All students will be assigned a faculty advisor when they enter the program. - b.
 Students may seek information or assistance from any appropriate faculty. - c.
-The assigned faculty advisor will: - i. schedule a conference with each advisee at the beginning of each semester. - ii. monitor the academic progress of advisees in the nursing courses. - iii. inform the advisee of remediation options/requirements when class or clinical grades are less than satisfactory. - iv. make appropriate referral to academic support team member and others as indicated. - d.
+The assigned faculty advisor will: - i. schedule a conference with each advisee at the beginning of each semester. - ii. monitor the academic progress of advisees in nursing courses. - iii. make appropriate referral to academic support team member and others as indicated. - d.
 It is the responsibility of the student to seek assistance when necessary.
 Each individual student is ultimately responsible for the outcomes of any examination and/or evaluation. - e.
-The Director of St. Mary's School of Nursing is the Academic Advisor of record at Marshall University for all students enrolled in the Nursing Program.
-This requires that all registration and other official forms be signed by the Director prior to processing at Marshall University. - f.
-Letters will be distributed at approximately mid-term each semester to students with <75% average and/or unsatisfactory in the clinical lab component.
+Letters will be distributed at approximately mid-term each semester to students with <75% theory average and/or unsatisfactory in the clinical lab component.